-i-iv) The project would introduce impervious surfaces through the addition of 164 single-family residences and accompanying roads and driveways.
+i-iv) The project would introduce impervious surfaces through the addition of 499 single-family residences, commercial uses, a park, and accompanying roads and driveways.
 This has the potential to generate higher run-off rates that could potentially cause flood either on or off site.
-Mitigation Measure 10.2 is recommended to reduce any potential flooding on or off site to a less than significant level.
+For this reason, the applicants are installing a canal on 10.88 acres along the east and southern portion of the property.
+This will accommodate any additional runoff from the project.
+To ensure construction of the canal, Mitigation Measure 10.2 is recommended to reduce any potential flooding on or off site to a less than significant level.